What traits do you as a Breeder, breed for?

 When can I visit?

-We do NOT allow people to visit puppies until they are vaccinated at 8 weeks of age.
-Until such time they have NO immunity or protection against diseases such as Parvo.
+We do NOT allow people to visit puppies until they are vaccinated at 8 weeks of age and are being picked up.
+Until such time they have NO guaranteed immunity or protection against diseases such as Parvo.
 Parvo was discovered in the 1970’s and in only two years, the virus had spread worldwide!
 Parvo is a highly contagious virus.
 What makes the virus so dangerous is the ease with which it is spread, it can be transmitted in two ways.
 The first is by direct contact through the nose and mouth with infected poop, which can happen when a dog sniffs or licks a surface or another dog that has been contaminated with feces.
 The second method of transmission is through indirect contact.
 The virus can survive on clothing, equipment, shoes, car tires, on human skin, and in the environment.
 Indirect transmission occurs when a puppy comes into contact with a contaminated person, object, or environment.
 The parvovirus is a particularly resilient virus.
 It can survive indoors at room temperature for at least two months and is resistant to many commonly used cleaners and disinfectants.
 Outdoors, the parvovirus can survive for months, and even years, if protected from direct sunlight...and reinfect dogs and new neonates continuously, young dogs under 5 weeks rarely survive.
 If you bring Parvo to us, which is easy if you stop at one gas station along the way here, you could bring it to our home permanently costing us tens of thousands to treat and putting our dogs in serious danger.
 Once a dog has contracted parvo, the virus replicates.
 This replication takes place in the small intestines, lymphopoietic tissue (lymph nodes, thymus, etc.), and bone marrow.
 This leads to severe GI problems and in rare cases, myocarditis (inflammation of the heart) and often death.
 Please read more about the dangers of parvovirus HERE, so that you can understand why we are so strict and why we worry so much and do everything possible to protect our new born pups who do not have the immune systems to fight it off.
 We would be happy to send you many pictures and videos until then but the more foot traffic into our home the higher the risk to our dogs and even more so to our young pups, we are not willing to risk our unvaccinated pups lives!
 Read "Parvo Has Given Me Nightmares: A Vet's Testimonial" and learn about the other diseases our pups are susceptible to prior to vaccination, HERE.

 What do you feed your dogs and pups?